NVIDIA-Omniverse/usd-plugin-samples/README.md

 - quickly get started using prebuilt OpenUSD binaries from NVIDIA (22.11)
 - "bring your own" OpenUSD build to build the samples against

-Details on selecting a version or bringing your own build can be found in << TODO >>.
+Details on selecting a version or bringing your own build can be found [here](./docs/build-instructions.md).

 ## Quick Start